Sport: Track & Field

 The son of Francine Brown, who he calls one of his heroes, David Brown was diagnosed with Kawasaki disease at 15 months old, resulting in Glaucoma that ultimately took his sight by the age of 13.
 After moving to St. Louis from Kansas City to attend the Missouri School for the Blind, Brown took up wrestling and goalball before focusing on track.

 When Brown is not training, he enjoys playing music on the drums, piano and tenor saxophone.
 He was formerly in a jazz band.
+His hobbies include listening to and making music, reading, writing poetry, hanging out with friends and public speaking.

 Email Sign Up